dobrushina/dobrushina.github.io/index.md

 ### About me
-I was born in Moscow, Russia, and recently moved to Israel due to my disagreement with the actions of the Russian government.
+I was born in Moscow, Russia, and a year ago moved to Israel due to my disagreement with the actions of the Russian government.
 I am 38 years old, married, and I have three children.

 My basic education is medical (M.V.
 Lomonosov Moscow State University), although currently I do not work as a doctor.
-Being trained in neurology, for 10 years I worked with neurodiverse people (consequences of traumatic brain injury and stroke, neurooncology, mild cognitive impairment, ASD, ADHD and other neurodevelopmental disorders) and with psychosomatic syndromes.
-I have a Ph.D. degree and I am combining psychotherapy with research in the field of neuroscience of emotion and embodiment.
-I am using advanced MRI methods to study the brain networks regulating our emotional and physical states and to develop technologies supporting mental well-being.
+Being trained in neurology, for 10 years I worked with neurodiverse people (ASD, ADHD and other neurodevelopmental disorders, consequences of traumatic brain injury and stroke, neurooncology, mild cognitive impairment) and with psychosomatic syndromes.
+I have a Ph.D. degree and I combine psychotherapy with research in the field of neuroscience of emotion and embodiment.
+I use advanced MRI methods to study the brain networks regulating our emotional and physical states and to develop technologies supporting mental well-being.

 I completed a Master's program in psychological counseling in the Moscow State Psychological and Pedagogical Institute.
-I studied cognitive behavioral therapy (CBT) at the Beck Institute and completed individual and couples' schema therapy courses certified by the International Association of Schema Therapy (ISST).
-I am a member of ISST and I am working under supervision.
+I studied cognitive behavioral therapy (CBT) at the Beck Institute and completed individual and couples schema therapy courses certified by the International Association of Schema Therapy (ISST).
+Besides psychotherapy, I have strong skils in cognitive assessment and cognitive training, including improvement of attention.
+I am a member of ISST and I work under supervision.

 ### My certificates in psychotherapy